alexsaunderswps/User-Guides/finished/English/markdown_files/cable_creation_guide.md

 **Sleeving fraying**
 - Use a sharp scissors or knife to cut braided sleeving
-- It is not recommened to apply electrical tape to hold braided sleeving together, as tape can cause sleeving to bunch and fray.
+- It is not recommend to apply electrical tape to hold braided sleeving together, as tape can cause sleeving to bunch and fray.

 **Sleeving tearing on USB plugs**
 - Carefully slide sleeving over USB plugs